LeaVerou/lea.verou.me/2024/context-chips/index.md

 The fact that this UI allowed users to make *their own* efficiency vs cognitive overhead tradeoffs was an advantage I had not even considered when designing it!
 - Response rate was generally high — when people did not select sentiment, it was because they **genuinely** had no opinion, not because they couldn’t be bothered.

-### What worked okay: Mini-feature questions
+### What worked okay: Mini-feature Questions

-[Mini-feature questions](#mini-feature-questions) did successfully help cut down response time per feature by 75%, though this came at a price:
+[Mini-feature questions](#mini-feature-questions) did successfully help **cut down response time per feature by 75%**, though this came at a price:
 Once more, we saw that participants *really* wanted to express sentiment, and were frustrated when they couldn’t, which was the case for features they had not used.
-Regardless, we agreed that the benefits outweighed the costs.
+Regardless, we agreed that the tradeoff was worth it for the low-priority questions we were planning to use mini-features for.

-### What did not work: Sentiment chips on mobile
+### What did not work: Context Chips on Mobile

 A blind spot in our testing was that we did not test the UI on mobile.
 Usability tests were conducted remotely via video call, so it was a lot easier to get participants to use their regular computers.